-FIGURE 4 PMC BISERIAL-III-HW1 INTERNAL ADDRESS MAP
+PMC-BISERIAL-VI-HW1 INTERNAL ADDRESS MAP

-The address map provided is for the local decoding performed within the PMC BiSerial-III.
+The address map provided is for the local decoding performed within the PMC-BiSerial-VI.
 The addresses are all offsets from a base address, which is assigned by the system when the PCI bus is configured.
+The names refer to the PMC-BiSerial-III version to emphasize the compatibility with the original design.
+New features are annotated in the descriptions.